Juan Santos Rebellion: Juan Santos Atahualpa's plan

 In May 1742, Juan Santos along with a Yine (Piro) named Bisabequi appeared at the Franciscan mission called Quisopango at the southern edge of the Gran Pajonal a few kilometers north of the 21st century town of Puerto Ocopa.
 What he did or said is unknown but he gained support among the Amuesha and other indigenous people in addition to the Asháninka.
 Within a few days half a dozen missions in the Cerro de la Sal and Chanchamayo region had been abandoned by the indigenous people.
+He captured the town of Monobamba on 24 June, 1742, officially starting the rebellion.